Ash515/Sequel/CONTRIBUTION.md

 > - Always keep a note of the deadline.

-*9.* Voila :exclamation: You have made a PR to the Face Mask Detection :boom: .
+*9.* Voila :exclamation: You have made a PR to the ExamResultGenerator :boom: .
 Sit back patiently and relax while the project maintainers review your PR.
 Please understand at times the time can vary from a few hours to a few days.

 <p align="center"><img src="https://media.giphy.com/media/5mCQOcUfywmyI/giphy.gif" width=35%></p>